wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

     This pushes the local changes to your private GitHub repository.

 !!! tip
-    If you want to re-deploy new changes, see [Deploy Your REST API](#deploy-your-rest-api).
+    If you want to redeploy new changes, see [Deploy Your REST API](#deploy-your-rest-api).

  Now let's publish the API and invoke it via the API Developer Portal.